ManishV5/vocabBuilder/README.md

   * Practice View
   * Input View

-Input view lets you add your own words and their explanations.
+Input view will allow you to add your own words.
-Practice view allows you to begin practicing and have fun.
+Practice view will allow you to begin practicing and have fun.
 (You can use it to learn acronyms, words, letters and so much more)